nathanaelbosch/probabilistic-exponential-integrators/README.md

 ---

 __The functionality of the paper will be made available as part of the [ProbNumDiffEq.jl](https://nathanaelbosch.github.io/ProbNumDiffEq.jl) package.__
-It provides contains _fast_ ODE filters for first- and second-order ODEs, and even DAEs.
+It provides a range of fast probabilistic ODE solvers for first- and second-order ODEs and DAEs - and soon also probabilistic exponential integrators.
+Check out the [getting started](https://nathanaelbosch.github.io/ProbNumDiffEq.jl/stable/getting_started/) tutorial!

 ---

 ## Running the experiments
-The experiments are located in `./experiments/`;
+The experiments are located in `./experiments/`.
-each subfolder has an individual README that explains the individual files.
-Since the scripts use the core located in `./src/`, code should be run from the root directory directly.
+Code should be run from the root directory directly.

 First open `julia`, activate the local environment, and instantiate it to install all the packages:
 ```